open-mmlab/mmengine/docs/en/migration/model.md

 3. Update the model parameters
 4. Clean the gradients of the last iteration

-For most of high-level tasks, "where" and "when" to perform the above processes is commonly fixed, therefore it seems reasonable to use [Hook](../design/hook.md) to implement it.
-MMCV implements series of hooks, such as `OptimizerHook`, `Fp16OptimizerHook` and `GradientCumulativeFp16OptimizerHook` to provide varies of optimization strategy.
+For most of the high-level tasks, "where" and "when" to perform the above processes is commonly fixed, therefore it seems reasonable to use [Hook](../design/hook.md) to implement it.
+MMCV implements series of hooks, such as `OptimizerHook`, `Fp16OptimizerHook` and `GradientCumulativeFp16OptimizerHook` to provide varies of optimization strategies.

-On the other hand, tasks like GAN(Generative adversarial network) and Self-supervision require more flexible training processes, which does not meet the characteristics mentioned above, and it could be hard to use hooks to implement them.
-To meet the needs of these of tasks, MMCV will pass `optimizer` to `train_step` and users can customize the optimization process as they want.
-Although it works, it cannot utilize varies of `OptimizerHook` implemented in MMCV, and downstream repositories have to implement mix-precision training, gradient accumulative by their own.
+On the other hand, tasks like GAN (Generative adversarial network) and Self-supervision require more flexible training processes, which do not meet the characteristics mentioned above, and it could be hard to use hooks to implement them.
+To meet the needs of these tasks, MMCV will pass `optimizer` to `train_step` and users can customize the optimization process as they want.
+Although it works, it cannot utilize various `OptimizerHook` implemented in MMCV, and downstream repositories have to implement mix-precision training, and gradient accumulation on their own.

-To unify the training process of varies of deep learning tasks, MMEngine design the [OptimWrapper](mmengine.optim.OptimWrapper), which integrates the mixed-precision training, gradient accumulative and other optimization strategies into a unified interface.
+To unify the training process of various deep learning tasks, MMEngine designed the [OptimWrapper](mmengine.optim.OptimWrapper), which integrates the mixed-precision training, gradient accumulation and other optimization strategies into a unified interface.

 ## Migrate optimization process